 What does it take for a student to pass an operation?

 Students pass an operation, such as addition or multiplication, when they complete Set Z in the operation.
 Working through the 26 levels of an operation is enough practice.
 The last set or sets of each operation are mixed facts and so ensure that the whole operation has been mastered.
 The two minute timings are meant as a means to monitor progress, but are not to be used as “final” or “exit” exam where students have to meet a certain level to pass the operation.
 Getting through Set Z is enough.

 Shouldn’t my students be practicing math facts for homework?

 Homework is highly recommended—after students have learned how to practice.
 Any day that a student does not pass a set, we recommend requiring the student to take home the sheet they did not pass and practice the facts around the outside to improve their speed.
 At–home practice should be orally reciting the facts and the answers in the same manner as outlined in paired oral practice above.
 Once students have learned how to do that practice at school, they should be ready to show someone at home how to help them in the same way.
 Very few minutes a day are all that would be required to make a big difference in student success.
-A sample parent letter, explaining the way to practice and the reasons for practicing can be found at the end of the Teacher Directions.

 How do I conduct the One-Minute Daily Test?

 After the practice time, the One-Minute Daily Test should be conducted, either immediately or after a delay.
 If there is a delay it will be harder for students to pass, but they will know their facts better when they do pass.
 It is also possible to do two practice sessions at different times during the day, but still do only one test per day.
 Each student should enter their goal at the bottom of their practice sheet before beginning the timing.